 Or you could have each student make their own imaginary country with flag and what talent they have that would be Olympic-medal-worthy – like Legos, Mindcraft, cupcake-making, selfie-taking.
 Yes, you will get the ones that say they aren’t good at anything, but that’s why this is a great community-building activity! (*My little hint: do an interest survey ahead of time to reference for suggestions!)
 Do those paragraphs and then host a walk-through to introduce your team!

-Sports Close Reads
+Winter Sports Close Reads

 Need to be more curriculum-driven?
 Do geography of the countries participating.
 Do probabilities of athletes winning.
 Graph medals earned from a handful of countries.
 Use those language skills to tweet or email US athletes questions – they are expected to interact!